 - If you need assistance to scan your travel pass ask a member of staff for verbal guidance to locate the scanner or ask them to scan the pass for you

 - The layout of train and bus stations may also be different.
 For example, there may be a one-way pedestrian system.
 Check before you travel

 - Taxi ranks may have been temporarily relocated at stations

 - The street and pedestrian spaces in some areas have been changed to help with social distancing.
 Contact your local council if you would like more information

-Most passengers are required to wear a face covering when using public transport in England and Scotland.
+Most passengers are required to wear a face covering when using public transport across the UK.
+This includes within bus and train stations.
 However, there are exemptions for some groups including people with sight loss who feel they would have difficulty wearing a face covering.
-Although face coverings are not a requirement in Wales and Northern Ireland now, check before you travel.

 In Scotland, there is a requirement to wear face coverings in taxis and private hire vehicles.
 Across the UK some taxi operators are making this a requirement to travel.
 Check with the taxi operator before you travel.